 No Products in the Cart

 If you are planning to buy a latex pillow, know that even among them, you have choices.
 Pretty cool, right?
-You can choose among solid or shredded, Dunlop or Talalay, natural or synthetic.
+You can choose among solid or shredded latex, Dunlop or Talalay latex, natural or synthetic latex.
 Wait, hold on!
 Although there are synthetic options available, never go for them.
 Always look for 100% organic latex pillows, or else you could end up with a pillow filled with harmful chemicals.

 Organic latex pillows are highly recommended for people with allergic issues.
 While other pillow fillers trap dust and allergens, making it a tough place to sleep, latex pillows are hypoallergenic, antibacterial, and antimicrobial.
 They resist molds, fungi, bacteria, and even dust mites.